RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes specifies a test case action.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

-action
+action-brief
+    The attribute value shall be an optional string.
+It shall be the test case action brief description.

+action-code
     The attribute value shall be a string.
 It shall be the test case action code.

 checks
     The attribute value shall be a list.
 Each list element shall be a :ref:`SpecTypeTestCaseCheck`.

-description
-    The attribute value shall be an optional string.
-It shall be the test case action description.

 links
     The attribute value shall be a list.
 Each list element shall be a